 Hotspots are static onboarding elements that can exhibit near at hand information about any item of your product.

-Hotspots do not block user interaction thus, they do not sacrifice the sense of discovery.
+Hotspots do not block user interaction; thus, they do not sacrifice the sense of discovery.

 Compared to the asynchronous hotspots, guides are in motion.
 In other words, once a guide is started, the user should finish or drop this flow.

-Both with hotspots and guides, you can support end-users at the right time and cushion their eventual frustration considerably.
+With hotspots and guides, you can support end-users at the right time and cushion their eventual frustration considerably.